reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 2: Create a notebook

-To work with data in Apache Spark, you can create a *notebook*.
-Notebooks provide an interactive environment in which you can write and run code (in multiple languages), and add notes to document it.
+In this task, you will create a notebook to work with data in Apache Spark.
+Notebooks provide an interactive environment where you can write and run code in multiple languages, while also allowing you to add notes for documentation.

 1. On the **Home** page while viewing the contents of the **orders** folder in your datalake, in the **Open notebook (1)** menu, select **New notebook (2)**.